NabiilahArdini/TenantViz/README.md

 # TenantViz
-Tenant synergy analysis using graph visualization
+TenantViz is a project about Tenant Synergy Analysis and its network visualization using `visNetwork`.

 # Maintainer
 Nabillah
 Tiara